Gyprock was the major plasterboard supplier for Perth's Optus Stadium project.

 FireMastic is manufactured for CSR Gyprock in Australia to stringent product specifications.

-Safety Data Sheets are important documents in the construction industry and assist in the continuing focus on occupational health and safety on and off sites.
+Safety Data Sheets are available on the Gyprock web site.
+They are important documents in the construction industry and assist in the continuing focus on occupational health and safety on and off work sites.

-Make sure substrate application area is clean, sound, dry and free of oil, grease and other contaminants like dust, loose particles, release agents, silicone, and water repellents.
-This is critical for porous substrates like aerated concrete or cut edges of plasterboard.
-In circumstances where it is difficult to ensure completely dust free surfaces applying by brush a 1:1 thin consistency of Firemastic and water as a primer will assist to improve the integrity of the substrate.
-Areas adjacent to joints may be masked to provide a clean finish.
-Masking should be removed immediately after application.
+This is particularly important regarding highly porous surfaces such as aerated concrete or cut edges of plasterboard.
+In circumstances where it is difficult to ensure completely dust free surfaces applying by brush a 1:1 solution of Fire Mastic and water as a primer will assist to improve the integrity of the substrate.
+Areas adjacent to joints may be masked to provide a neat finish.
+Masking should be removed immediately after tooling

-After applying Firemastic clean all tools and metal surfaces with warm water while the sealant is not skinned.
-It is difficult to remove cured sealant, it may need to be removed mechanically.
+After applying Fire Mastic, clean all tools and metal surfaces with warm water while the sealant is still wet.
+Cured sealant will need to be removed mechanically.

 Firemastic sealant is suitable for painting when fully cured.
 To avoid paint cracking issue, Firemastic should be cured for at least 24 hours, longer under adverse drying conditions (cooler, high humidity) before painting where possible.
 In standard conditions (25 °C or higher) Firemastic may be painted after 6 hours, however, care should be taken to ensure a flexible acrylic coating is used and that a firm skin has developed.